-In the 17th century, a new image appeared in Russian iconography based on the text of John’s Revelation.
+In the 17th century, a new image appeared in Russian iconography art based on the text of John’s Revelation.
 Archangel Michael is the crowned Prince of all angels, a great military commander and the vanquisher of the errors humanity has committed.
 The Archangel appears as the Rider of the Apocalypse, sitting on a fiery horse.
 He arrives in a decisive encounter at the end of times.
 In his hands, he holds the gospel book as the Word of God, and the censer as a tool for driving away evil spirits.
-On horseback he alludes to am ancient prophecy, our fiery Apocalypse has begun.
+On horseback he alludes to an ancient prophecy, spiritually our fiery Apocalypse has begun.

 A fiery rainbow vaults in the sky is a sign of God’s promise to never bring about another flood.
 The horn in his hands symbolizes the beginning of the Last Judgment and awakens sleeping souls to new life.
 Michael’s spear is not a reference to violence, but a visual tool to direct our attention to what lives in darkness.
 The devil is being thrown out of a white translucent city, symbolizing the Christian community that has been trapped in darkness.
 Stacked mountains recall our spiritual growth as our souls ascends to God in stages.
 In the upper left corner, Christ is blessing the Archangel Michael for this battle.
 In His hands, we can see the sacrificial cup, “take this in remembrance of me and feed on it in your heart”